Jendouba Governorate

-Jendouba Governorate (ولاية جندوبة, /aeb/; Gouvernorat de Jendouba) is one of the 24 governorates of Tunisia.
+Jendouba Governorate (ولاية جندوبة, /aeb/; Gouvernorat de Jendouba), known before 1966 as Souk El Arba Governorate, is one of the 24 governorates of Tunisia.
 It is predominantly in the high hills of the Tell Atlas in north-western Tunisia, bordering Algeria and the Mediterranean Sea.
 It covers an area of 3102 km2 and has a population of 401,477 (2014 census).
 The capital is Jendouba.
 The economy of the Jendouba governorate is primarily based on cereal farming, livestock, market gardening, and tree cultivation.
 The agricultural land area covers 286,200 hectares, representing 92% of the governorate's total area and nearly 3.4% of the country's agricultural area.
 Forests cover 118,470 hectares.

 Geography

 The governorate of Jendouba is located in the northwest of Tunisia, 150 km from the capital.
 It is bordered by the governorates of Kef and Siliana in the south, the governorate of Béja in the east, and it is 135 km away from the border with Algeria in the west, and the Mediterranean Sea to the north, with a 25 km long coastline.

+The northern portion of the governorate is dominated by the Kroumirie Mountains, a mountainous region covered with extensive cork oak forests and one of the best-watered areas in North Africa, receiving between 1,000 and 1,500 mm of rainfall annually.
+The Kroumirie region extends south of the Mediterranean Sea and north of the Wadi Majardah (Medjerda), stretching east from the Algerian border to Mount Al-Abyad.
+The Medjerda River (Wadi Majardah), Tunisia's only perennially flowing river, rises in northeastern Algeria and flows northeastward toward the Gulf of Tunis, with Jendouba among its principal riverine settlements.